 Surely you have granted him eternal blessings and made him glad with the joy of your presence.
 For the king trusts in the LORD; through the unfailing love of the Most High he will not be shaken.
 (Psalm 21:1-7, NIV)

-Not only does God demonstrate his forgiveness and completely restore King David by giving him great military victories; he also acts with compassion toward Bathsheba and David, giving them a second child, Solomon.
+Not only does God show his forgiveness and restore King David by giving him great military victories; he also acts with compassion toward Bathsheba and David, giving them a second child, Solomon.

-Because the LORD is a God of grace and kindness, he chooses to love Solomon and give him a glorious future.
-Somehow, although we do not know the details, God manifests his special love for Solomon.
+Because the LORD is a God of grace and kindness, he loves Solomon and gives him a glorious future.
 When he becomes a man, God chooses him to build a temple for the LORD.

-How will we manifest our love for others when we tell them we forgive them?
-We may not always feel like letting go of our anger and bitterness, but we should nevertheless show by our actions that we do forgive them.
+How will we show our love for others when we tell them we forgive them?
+We may not always feel like letting go of our anger and bitterness, but we should show by our actions that we forgive them.
 Our feelings will eventually follow our actions.

 Because God loves us, we should love one another.